you-leee/deep-nn-examples/README.md

 * Document classification with word embedding `NeuralNetworks/doc_classification_apple.py`

-  An example on how to lear word embeddings using a neural network.
+  An example on how to learn word embeddings using a neural network.
 The training data contains text from both Apple Inc. and the apple fruit and the goal is to categorize new text into one of these classes.
 There is a lot of room for improvement, like getting more training data, filtering stop words better or restricting the vocabulary...
 Feel free to play around!

 * Logistic regression vs shallow neural networks `NeuralNetworks/logisticregression_vs_shallownn.py`